Freedom of Speech

 11. The College in laying down the following Procedures appoints the College Secretary on its behalf to seek that, as far as is reasonably practicable, all students and staff of the College, visiting speakers and members of the public comply with the provisions of this code.

 12. Rooms and lecture theatres in College buildings may be booked for events through the Conference & Events Office, subject to availability of suitable accommodation.
-In the case of rooms in the Union Building, bookings are normally made direct through the Imperial College Union Office.
+In the case of rooms in the Union Building, bookings are made via the Union’s E-Activities System.
 If the Conference & Events Officer or Union Officer or employee considers that a booking might fall within the definition of paragraph 2 above, then the request shall be referred to the College Secretary.

 13. Organisers of an event which falls within the meaning of paragraph 2 above shall ensure that a single person is appointed as principal organiser of the event.